emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 </ul>

 == Screenshots ==
-01. The Google Analytics dashboard with social share data
+01. The Google Analytics dashboard
+02. The Google Analytics dashboard
-02. The settings interface
+03. The settings interface

 == Changelog ==
 = 6.4.3 =